Survivor Series (1994): Aftermath

 Shortly after Survivor Series, Diesel was named the top contender to Backlund's title.
 Backlund's first defense of his title was made at a Madison Square Garden live show three days after Survivor Series, where Diesel defeated him with the Jackknife Powerbomb in eight seconds.
 With the victory, Diesel joined Hart and Pedro Morales as the only wrestlers to that point to be Triple Crown Champion and became the quickest to do so having won all three components within the span of seven months.
 This record was broken by CM Punk in 2009.

 Hart returned at the Royal Rumble in January 1995, where he faced Diesel to try to regain his title.
 Backlund interfered in the match, restarting the rivalry and leading to an I Quit match at WrestleMania XI.
 Hart won the match by using the crossface chickenwing to make Backlund concede defeat.

 To fill the vacancy created when Diesel and Michaels broke up, an eight team tournament was announced with the finals scheduled for the Royal Rumble.
-The 1-2-3 Kid and Bob Holly won the tournament by defeating Tatanka and Bam Bam Bigelow and won the titles but dropped the belts the following night to The Smoking Gunns.
+The 1-2-3 Kid and Bob Holly won the tournament by defeating Tatanka and Bam Bam Bigelow (The Million Dollar Corporation) and won the titles but dropped the belts the following night to The Smoking Gunns.

 Michaels and Diesel's feud resumed at the Royal Rumble when Michaels attacked Diesel during his match with Hart.
 Michaels then became the top contender for the WWF World Heavyweight Championship by winning the 1995 Royal Rumble match.
 Diesel won their match at WrestleMania after Sid, Michaels' new bodyguard, accidentally distracted the referee.
 Diesel offered Michaels a rematch, and Michaels told Sid that his services would not be required during the rematch.
 Sid attacked Michaels, and Diesel came to Michaels' defense.
 This attack caused Michaels to turn face, and he and Diesel resumed their friendship and won the WWF Tag Team Championship later in 1995.

 Lex Luger's feud with the Million Dollar Corporation did not continue, as the Corporation targeted The Undertaker.
 The Undertaker spent most of the following year feuding with the Corporation, as he faced IRS at the 1995 Royal Rumble, King Kong Bundy at WrestleMania XI, and Kama at SummerSlam 1995.
 Luger was placed in a tag team with Davey Boy Smith known as The Allied Powers, but the team never won the tag team titles.
 The team was dissolved in the summer of 1995 after Smith turned heel and Luger left the company following SummerSlam to return to World Championship Wrestling.

 Yokozuna did not regain his main event status after Survivor Series.
 After taking some time off, he made a surprise return at WrestleMania XI as Owen Hart's partner in a tag team title match against the Smoking Gunns.
 Yokozuna and Hart won the WWF Tag Team Championship, and Owen's feud with Bret was dropped.
 The brothers eventually reunited in 1997 to form The Hart Foundation, a stable that also included Davey Boy Smith and Jim Neidhart.